yellowmessenger/documentation/docs/platform_concepts/engagement/workflowCampaign.md

 ![](https://i.imgur.com/Eo7aEiZ.png)

 3. Map **To** to a CDP attribute of the notification type (for example, phone for WhatsApp, email for Email).
-4. As per your business requirement use various *Action* nodes in between flows to fetch notification status; use the Delay node to add timeout.
+4. Use various *Action* nodes in between flows to fetch notification status; use the Delay node to add timeout.

 ![](https://i.imgur.com/gL830m9.png)

-5. Map Template params to be mapped properly with a CDP Attribute or Bot variable so that the Template can be sent to the user.
+5. Map Template params properly with CDP Attribute or Bot variable so that the Template can be sent to the user.

 :::note
 * There should be at least 1-2 minutes delay between an Outbound Node and Notification Status Node.